 - Connect with the Best of the Best in Young Adult Literature

-Discover exciting new titles that are regarded by reviewers as new classics
+Discover exciting new titles that are regarded by reviewers as soon-to-be classics in the field of young adult literature

 - Award Winners that Capture the Attention of Teens